nikhs/cowin-watch/README.md

-# cowin-watch
+# Cowin-Watch
-Periodically scan Cowin vaccination site for available centers
+Periodically scan Cowin vaccination API for available centers.
+Can be hosted as an `Azure function` with desired interval.
+Default interval is once every 30 minutes.